 Applicants are encouraged to learn about the faculty within the Graduate School of Education and their respective research interests in order to determine which professors might be suitable to serve as a faculty advisor.
 The application asks students to indicate which faculty members they are interested in working with.
 Note: faculty who are available to advise doctoral students can be found on the GSE's Faculty list with an asterisk next to their name.

-Students who did not complete a major or minor in psychology may also enhance the strength of their applications by showing that they have completed a post-baccalaureate program (in which case, the GRE psychology subject test is not required).
+Students who did not complete a major or minor in psychology may also enhance the strength of their applications by showing that they have completed a post-baccalaureate program.
 The Graduate Division restricts programs from accepting students with undergraduate GPAs less than 3.0, unless there is strong evidence that this information does not reflect the student’s current academic preparation (e.g., completion of a Master’s degree in psychology).